Evolution & Eco-Physiology of Wetland Animals

 • Contact

-What allows organisms to adapt to some habitats but not others?
-Uncovering the factors that structure species’ ecological limits is central to understanding the formation of biological diversity and to predicting responses on our changing planet.
-Although much research on ecological limits has assessed the physiological tolerances that permit growth and survival, existing in a habitat also requires that species successfully mate and reproduce.
-Our lab studies how species’ ecological limits and responses to global change are shaped by the physiology of mating and reproduction.
+What allows species to inhabit some environments but not others?
+Uncovering the factors that structure species’ ecological limits is key to characterizing the historical formation of biodiversity and to predicting future responses to global change.
+Although much research has assessed how species’ ecological limits are shaped by their needs for growth and survival, species also need to be able to mate and reproduce.
+Our lab studies how species’ requirements for breeding dictate their ecological limits and their responses to global change.
+Click the buttons below to learn about some of our work.

 Picture